 This document includes guidelines on the specifications for containers and labeling requirements.

-Petroleum core and cuttings submissions must be forwarded to the Department of the Premier and Cabinet accompanied a submission form.
+Petroleum core and cuttings submissions must be forwarded to the Department of the Premier and Cabinet accompanied by a submission form.

 Request to Inspect Drillhole Samples Form (PDF 628KB)